 However, regardless of how convincing the dog owner sounds at the hearing, the court has the authority to put down the animal with a prior history of vicious or aggressive behavior if it has compelling evidence that the dog is a threat to public safety.

 Will authorities put down the dog that attacked you?

 A dog is more likely to be put down after a dog bite if it has a prior history of violent or aggressive behavior.
 That’s because California law requires dog owners to exercise an extra duty of care and take more precautions when their dog has previously bitten or attacked anyone.

 In order to prevent euthanization of his or her dog after a subsequent dog bite, the dog owner must prove that he/she has taken all reasonable steps and safety precautions to prevent harm.
 The dog owner’s failure to take these precautions to prevent bodily injury or death to other people means that the court may determine the dog to be a threat to public safety and petition to euthanize the dog (or wait for any person, including the victim, neighbor or friend, to petition the court to put down the dog).

-If you want to recover damages after a dog bite but do not want this dog to be put down, speak to our Los Angeles dog bites attorney at the Law Offices of Howard Craig Kornberg to discuss your options.
+If you want to recover damages after a dog bite but do not want this dog to be put down, speak to our Los Angeles personal injury lawyer at the Law Offices of Howard Kornberg to discuss your options.
 Call 310-997-0904 to get a free consultation.